hoichi/hoichi.io/contents/blog/2019-12-21-Real-World Composable Error Handling copy.md

 So, all in all, composable error handling with real-world ReasonML libraries is quite possible, with a few caveats.

 Firstly, out of 2 libs we’ve tried, neither used polymorphic variants, so we’ve taken their own (non-discernible) errors and wrapped them in our polymorphic variants.
 Not very granular, but then the consuming code didn’t have to branch over a whole lot of variants.
-I imagine having a few dozens possible variants would bring its inconveniences as well.
+I imagine having a few dozens possible variants would bring its inconveniences.

 Secondly, to make polymorphic variants extensible, you’re going to have to parametrize a few things here and there.
 But OCaml type inference being seriously impressive, that problem is very manageable; at least, you don’t have to be verbose to solve it.

 Is that all?
 Maybe that’s all.
-And ow, [here’s the repo](https://github.com/hoichi/rwceh) with the code.
+And oh, [here’s the repo](https://github.com/hoichi/rwceh).